- Introduction

 In starting a founder journey it’s also helpful to know whether you bias toward venture scale problems, or non venture scale problems.
 Choosing the venture path is making an inherent agreement: you are going to the moon, or you are blowing up on the launch pad.
 The expectation for venture backed founders is to achieve ‘high velocity’ milestones.
 It’s a life of stress and pressure that is not necessarily wise, or healthy for most founders.

-- Non-Venture Scale Problems: Applies to most businesses.
+- Applies to most businesses.
 Most businesses don’t require venture capital.
 While “Lifestyle” businesses get a bad rap, they are often a better choice and counter intuitively result in MORE successful exits for founders than venture funded businesses.

-- Venture Scale Problems: A venture scale problem from a founders perspective should feel like a race against time.
+- A venture scale problem from a founders perspective should feel like a race against time.
 You should feel that your solution address a hair-on-fire problem for a customer massive customer set.
 You should also feel that your only path to winning is dominating your market.

 → Important Note: Many founders seek investment because they otherwise can not work full-time solving their problem, or afford to build the solution.
 This is a trap: 95% of founders needing investment to “validate” a problem will fail.
 Often they seek investment to validate themselves, or the idea.
 IMO to have the highest chance for success as a vc-backed founder, only raise capital after you have proven to yourself that you are solving a “hair-on-fire” and your urgency to solve it on a massive scale is imperative to do now.